 What is Volatility in Forex Market

-Volatility in the Forex market is something you can imagine like this.
+Volatility in the Forex market as one of trading basics is something you can imagine like this.
 During one day the price of a trading pair jumps up and down.
 How many pips and how often price jumps up and down is how volatile it is.

 When price jumps a lot and fast, and there is a large difference in price between high value and low value during that day it means that pair have higher volatility.

 If volatility is higher it means that you will be able to enter into that pair with trade without any problem and you will be able to exit at any time.
 When there is a high number of sellers and buyers volatility will be high and traders love that.

 Buyer and seller give volatility to trading pairs.
 If there is a seller that is willing to sell a trading pair to a buyer at any time on the market that pair will be highly volatile.
 This is the same in case if there is a buyer that is willing to buy a pair at any time on the market the seller will be able to sell whenever he wants.

 If there is no buyer and seller, the price of the trading pair will remain in the same place.
 It will not move up or down because there is no demand/supply on the market to move price in any direction.
 If this happens you can say the pair does not have volatility and, mostly, traders will avoid trading this pair.

 It is easier to understand what volatility meaning is in Forex trading if I show you a real example.
 So take a look in the image below.

 I have explained in the part above that the volatility means when the price moves UP and DOWN very often.